-Jason Atherton’s bow has many strings – a big one includes City Social which opened on the 1st of May 2014, taking over the now defunct Rhodes Twenty Four – that’s Gary Rhodes’s restaurant that occupied the same space from 2003-2014 and was awarded a Michelin Star in 2008.
+Jason Atherton’s bow has many strings – a big one includes City Social which opened on the 1st of May 2014, taking over the obviously defunct Rhodes Twenty Four – that’s Gary Rhodes’s restaurant that occupied the same space from 2003-2014 and was awarded a Michelin Star in 2008.
 In the same vein, City Social was awarded a Michelin Star but did it within a year of trading.
-It’s located on the 24th floor in Tower 42, which means you’ll iconic views overlooking the City, so inbetween hunkering down inhaling food, you can sneak a peak of the Gherkin, The Shard and various other glamorous landmarks.
+It’s located on the 24th floor in Tower 42 which means you’ll iconic views overlooking the City.
+So in between hunkering down inhaling food, you can sneak a peak of the Gherkin, The Shard and various other glamorous landmarks.
 Atherton, the Lincolnshire lad who lived in a caravan in Skegness has done good I’d say.
 The kitchen is run by Head Chef Paul Walsh, a former chef at the Savoy Hotel in 2000 and carried on stinting at the Savoy Grill after their £220 million refurbishment.
-With its elegant art-deco look & feel it’s perfect for wooing clients, or to have celebratory occasion, or even if you’re feeling flush.
+With its elegant art-deco look & feel it’s perfect for wooing clients, or to have celebratory occasion, or even when you’re feeling flush.

 Tidenham duck breast slow cooked, amarena cherry, pistachio yogurt, five spice, dried vinegar £15.
 A lovely looking plate but sadly I didn’t get to try it, my fellow diner confirmed it was a tasty dish nonetheless.

 Braised Irish short rib, celery, watercress and red wine sauce £36.
-What stood out here was the intense dark glaze that tasted of deeply savoury slow reduction, Textural elements were nailed with the crispy onions and crumbs.
-You can tell the rib had a lot of technique put into it from its fork tenderness and those piped celery & watercress buttons look pretty don’t you think?
-A very well executed plate of food that stopped the clock.
+What stood out here was the intense dark glaze that tasted of deeply savoury slow reduction, textural elements were nailed with the crispy onions and crumbs.
+You can tell the rib had a lot of technique put into it from its fork tenderness and those piped celery & watercress splodges look pretty don’t you think?
+This was a very well executed plate of food that stopped the clock.

 Fillet steak from the grill £38 cooked mid-rare with deep purple and ruby coloured lettuce.
-Those triple cooked chips which I first tried in Berners Tavern were also on point.
+It seems like those triple cooked chips which I first tried in Berners Tavern feature here too, they were also on point.